wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.0.21 =
+* Improvement - Generally less notices on less lenient servers.
+* Bug Fix - Advanced items were not displaying on order receipts when using direct deposit or credit card check out.
+* Bug Fix - Admin bug fixes.
 = 2.0.20 =
 * Addition - Added a shortcode editor that can be accessed via the page/post editor toolbar.
 * Addition - Added a multiple product selection shortcode.